Kristinaldridge/express-rest-example/README.md

 Kristin Aldridge.
 However, all Contributions are welcome to fix, or enhance the code.
 Feel free to submit bug reports, feature requests, or pull requests.

 ## Project Status
   - Ongoing.
-Issues with rendering template view with ejs, express and fs.
-In addition, time ran out to fix the issues with functionality of "generate random quote" button.
-Endpoints are fully functional.
+Ran out of time to create specialized styling.
 ## License

 This project is licensed under the MIT License